Mobility Device Repair

 Bikechain has a do-it-together model for mobility device repair, meaning that we work on your device with you.

-We understand that even with mechanical guidance; energy, hand strength, and dexterity are all barriers to completing repairs yourself.
-We are happy to help you physically work on your device, while working together to diagnose the issue and adjust to your needs.
+We are happy to physically work on your device, while you help us diagnose the issue and adjust to your needs.

 You are also welcome to do-it-yourself.
 This means onsite mechanics can help you diagnose issues, provide tools, and guide you step-by-step through completing the repair independently.